 Adverse Reactions: The most common adverse reaction (incidence ≥30%) was stomatitis (78%).
 The most common grade 3/4 adverse reactions (incidence ≥2%) were stomatitis and amenorrhea.
 Updated safety information from 112 patients treated with AFINITOR for a median duration of 3.9 years identified the following additional adverse reactions: urinary tract infection (31%), abdominal pain (16%), pruritus (12%), gastroenteritis (12%), myalgia (11%), and pneumonia (10%).

 Laboratory Abnormalities: The most common laboratory abnormalities (incidence ≥50%) were hypercholesterolemia (85%), hypertriglyceridemia (52%), and anemia (61%).
 The most common grade 3/4 laboratory abnormality (incidence ≥3%) was hypophosphatemia (5%).
 Updated safety information from 112 patients treated with AFINITOR for a median duration of 3.9 years identified the following additional key laboratory abnormalities: increased partial thromboplastin time (63%), increased prothrombin time (40%), decreased fibrinogen (38%), and proteinuria (18%).

 Please see full Prescribing Information.

-AFINITOR Tablets is indicated for the treatment of adult patients with renal angiomyolipoma and tuberous sclerosis complex (TSC) not requiring immediate surgery.
+AFINITOR is indicated for the treatment of adults with renal angiomyolipoma and tuberous sclerosis complex (TSC) not requiring immediate surgery.